apache/spark/docs/building-spark.md

 ---
 layout: global
-title: Building Spark with Maven
+title: Building Spark
+redirect_from: "building-with-maven.html"
 ---

 * This will become a table of contents (this text will be scraped).